 Dinosaur Provincial Park

 Dinosaur Provincial Park makes one feel as if they were transported to a different century worlds away, yet they're just over two hours from Calgary.
-The striking badlands include expansive desert valleys, hoodoos, and sandstone cliffs, all of which were formed by thousands of years of mountain erosion, ice melt, and flowing rivers.
+The striking badlands of this great Calgary outdoor attraction include expansive desert valleys, hoodoos, and sandstone cliffs, all of which were formed by thousands of years of mountain erosion, ice melt, and flowing rivers.
 This park represents one of the most complete pictures of the late Cretaceous Period, as more than 150 full dinosaur skeletons from over 50 unique species have been found here.

 Dinosaur Provincial Park Additional Information